astronomer/docs/learn/use-case-airflow-dbt.md

 ---
-title: "ELT with Airflow and dbt Core"
+title: "ELT with Apache Airflow® and dbt Core"
-description: "Use Airflow, dbt Core, Cosmos and the Astro Python SDK in an ELT pipeline to analyze energy data."
+description: "Use Apache Airflow®, dbt Core, Cosmos and the Astro Python SDK in an ELT pipeline to analyze energy data."
 id: use-case-airflow-dbt
 sidebar_label: "ELT with Airflow + dbt"
 sidebar_custom_props: { icon: 'img/integrations/dbt.png' }